pivotal/blog/content/post/windows-server-containers-how-we-did.md

 - __Filesystem isolation__: By default, Windows Server Containers use a temporary scratch space on the system drive of the container host.
   This space is used for storage during the life of the container.
-  This allows us to have a dedicated filesystem (e.g. Access to `C:\`) inside the container.
+  This allows us to have a dedicated filesystem per container (i.e. each container has its own `C:\` drive).
   Any modifications made to the container filesystem or registry are captured in a sandbox that's managed by the host.
 As a result, we are now able to create and maintain a root filesystem (rootfs) that allows applications to receive security upgrades when running on the platform.
 <!-- -->
 - __Disk usage__: Disk usage limits are enforced by NTFS [disk quotas](https://technet.microsoft.com/en-us/library/cc938945.aspx#XSLTsection128121120120)
-  in both windows2012R2 and windows2016 stack.
+  in both `windows2012R2` and `windows2016` stack.
   Previously, this quota applied to all files owned by a given user.
-  But, now with Windows Server Containers the quota is applied to the Sandbox image.
+  But, now with Windows Server Containers the quota is applied to the sandbox image.
   (We used disk quotas because HCS currently doesn't have support for enforcing disk limits.)
 <!-- -->
 - __Network isolation__: Each Windows Server Container has a network compartment that's analogous to Linux containers.
 Containers function similarly to virtual machines in regards to networking.
 Each Container has a virtual network adapter (vNIC) connected to a virtual switch.
-(Currently, we only support NAT driver mode.)
 <!-- -->
-- __Memory usage__: The Windows Host Compute Service (HCS) that manages Windows Server Containers provides an API to set memory limits on containers at creation time.
+- __Memory usage__: HCS provides an API to set memory limits on containers at creation time.
 <!-- -->
-- __CPU usage__: Configuring CPU shares allocated to containers is now possible in Windows Server Containers via the Windows Host Computer Service (HCS).
+- __CPU usage__: Configuring CPU shares allocated to containers is now possible in Windows Server Containers via HCS.

 Future Work
 -----------